You will need this lease if you intend to use crown land for pastoral purposes. Pastoral purposes include:

 - agricultural, horticultural or other supplementary uses of the land which are essential to or normally associated with the grazing of stock, including the production of stock feed

 - activities that support the above purposes.

 Please note that a pastoral lease is a right granted by the government to use crown land for pastoral purposes in exchange for regular rental payments.
 The conditions of each individual lease may vary.
 All leases will contain conditions you must meet in order to retain the lease.
-Once you have obtained a pastoral lease, you can apply for a permit to use the land for pastoral activities not on the initial lease, or non-pastoral activities.
-Activities for which it is possible to gain approval include:
+Once you have obtained a pastoral lease, you can apply for a permit to use the land for pastoral activities not on the initial lease or for non-pastoral activities.
+Activities for which it is possible to gain permit include:

 - clearing land

 - agricultural activities unrelated to the grazing of authorised stock

 - non-pastoral uses of enclosed or improved land

 - keeping prohibited stock (any animals that are farmed, kept or managed other than the authorised stock listed above)